-Mitigating Risk with Your Background Check
+Mitigating Risk with Employment Background Checks

-During a VeriFirst employee background check, we look at the following criteria:
+During a VeriFirst employee background check, we may look at the following criteria:

-- Identity - including verification, social security trace and address history
+- Identity - including verification, social security trace, and address history

-- Substance Abuse - drug screening
+- Substance Abuse - lab-conducted drug screening using a 4, 5, 9, or 10-panel test

 Red flags during an employee background check can be everywhere or can be deftly hidden.
 However, it is your responsibility as an employer to make sure you tap into all of the potential conflicts and leave no stone unturned before offering a position to potential employees.